When is the Best Time to See Whales in Alaska?

 • Binoculars: Enhance your viewing experience by bringing binoculars to spot whales at a distance.

-• Smartphone with a Good Camera: Modern smartphones come equipped with cameras that can capture high-quality photos and videos, ensuring you can document your sightings without the need for a separate camera.
-Remember to provide sufficient storage space or bring an external memory card adapter for your phone if necessary.
+• Smartphone with a Good Camera: Modern smartphones have cameras that can capture high-quality photos and videos, ensuring you can document your sightings without needing a separate camera.
+Provide sufficient storage space, or bring your phone an external memory card adapter if necessary.

 • Sunscreen: Even in cooler climates, sun protection is important when spending hours outdoors.